 UX Website Design Tips

-Whether you are developing a website or building a web application for internal or external audiences, here are some tips for getting the experience and interface right:
+Whether you are developing a website or building a web application for internal or external audiences, here are some tips for getting the website user experience design right:

 - Don’t Make Them Think: Your customers or users shouldn’t wonder what a link does or the function of a button and feel they have to click to figure it out.
 You’re making them work for no reason, which will lead to frustration and abandonment.
 Make it crystal clear what links and buttons do.